Ron Arnold: Career

 Arnold has built a network of academic colleagues to help analyze large-scale social movements, and told the Boston Globe that environmentalism is "the third great wave of messianism to hit the planet, after Christianity and Marxism-Leninism."
 The Globe commented, "'Wise users' charge that the environmental crisis has been largely trumped up as an excuse to take control of the nation's natural resources."

 Arnold's conclusion that movements of social change, including environmentalism, are fundamentally a kind of war was examined and found valid by sociologist Luther P. Gerlach in the RAND research document, "Networks and Netwars."

-Arnold runs the Left Tracking Library, a site that tracks what it claims to be undue influence by left-wing politicians and environmentalists.
+Arnold ran the Left Tracking Library, a site that tracks what it claims to be undue influence by left-wing politicians and environmentalists.

 In late 2010, Arnold began writing a weekly column for The Washington Examiner; one was placed in the Congressional Record in early 2011.
 Another was used as source material by Sen. John Barrasso (R-WY) in a Senate confirmation hearing in December 2013.